Yoshifanatic1/SNES-ROM-Framework/Framework Readme.txt

 	STZ.b $00
 endif

-This checks if the SMW ROM assembled is the japanese version, and if it is, it assembles the LDA.b #$00 : STA.b $00.
+This checks if the SMW ROM assembled is the Japanese version, and if it is, it assembles the LDA.b #$00 : STA.b $00.
 Otherwise, it assembles the STZ.b $00.

 Notes:
 - It's possible to check for multiple versions with the same check, either with elseif checks if multiple versions do different things in one spot or by placing multiple !ROM defines inside the parenthesis, using a "|" between defines, if multiple ROMs do the same change.